 I was recently asked how on earth I kept hope during our infertility and round after round of “treatments”.
 And, if the truth be told, I didn’t.
 I simply couldn’t.
 In the beginning there was hope, why wouldn’t there be?
 Those of you who have followed my blog regularly will know that it took me … More A hope in hell

-On November 10th 1977, Patrick Steptoe and Robert Edwards performed a procedure which was to result in the world’s first IVF baby.
-Almost nine months later Louise Brown was born and since then more than five million babies have entered this world after being conceived with the help of medical intervention.
-Happy 40th birthday In … More Happy IVF-ing Birthday!
+Article first published in the Huff Post UK On November 10th 1977, Patrick Steptoe and Robert Edwards performed a procedure which was to result in the world’s first IVF baby.
+Almost nine months later Louise Brown was born and since then more than five million babies have entered this world after being conceived with the … More Happy IVF-ing Birthday!

 I have recently been touched by the various articles and blogs I have seen surrounding miscarriage, bravely written during Baby Loss Awareness Week.
 It’s a subject incredibly close to my heart.
 Like many others, I have experienced loss.
 I have known pain and suffering and grief.
 You see, my son is a multiple round IVF … More A second child?